OuterTune/ffMetadataEx/README.md

 # ffMetadataEx

-Standalone FFmpeg metadata extractor app plugin for [OuterTune](https://github.com/DD3Boh/OuterTune)
+Standalone extra app plugin for [OuterTune](https://github.com/DD3Boh/OuterTune)

 ## Usage

-ffMetadataEx is an optional standalone plugin that contains the FFmpeg libraries required for the FFmpeg tag extractor.
+ffMetadataEx is an optional standalone plugin that contains the FFmpeg libraries required for OuterTine's FFmpeg tag extractor.

 1. Install ffMetadataEx.
 [Download](https://github.com/mikooomich/ffMetadataEx/releases) one that is compatible with your OuterTune version.

 2. Grant ffMetadataEx either permission: storage or "Music and audio".
-Both OuterTune AND ffMetadataEx require this
+Both OuterTune AND ffMetadataEx require this permission.
-3. permission.

-3. Select scanner.
-To configure which scanner implementation OuterTune will use, open the OuterTune app and navigate to
-4. "settings --> Local media -> Metadata extractor".
+3. Select this scanner implementation.
+To configure which scanner implementation OuterTune will use, open the OuterTune app and navigate to "settings --> Local media -> Metadata extractor".
 Then select the desired extractor.

 ## Developer use